-- (1) A person must not- - (a) introduce, propagate or breed a declared local pest; or - (b) provide harbour to a declared local pest.
+- (1)A person must not- - (a) introduce, propagate or breed a declared local pest; or - (b) provide harbour to a declared local pest.

-(2) However, subsection (1) does not apply to a person who has been prescribed under a subordinate local law for this subsection as exempt from the offence in subsection (1) in relation to a specified pest.
+(2)However, subsection (1) does not apply to a person who has been prescribed under a subordinate local law for this subsection as exempt from the offence in subsection (1) in relation to a specified pest.

-Example of persons that might be exempted from subsection (1) in relation to specified pests-
+Example of persons that might be exempted from subsection (1) in relation to specified pestsintroduce means to introduce, or cause to introduce, into the local government's area.

-- Staff of research organisations such as universities or the CSIRO who require a particular pest for research purposes. - An employee of a circus using a particular pest to provide entertainment to the public. - Staff of an organisation using a particular pest as part of an education program. - An employee of a zoo that keeps a particular pest. - (3) In this section-
+- Staff of research organisations such as universities or the CSIRO who require a particular pest for research purposes. - An employee of a circus using a particular pest to provide entertainment to the - Staff of an organisation using a particular pest as part of an education program. - An employee of a zoo that keeps a particular pest - (3) In this section-